dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

 intents: result in an action based on our user input, input can be received through text or natural language understanding
     can have several slots and each slot has a type
 slots: are the actual input data from a customer required to fulfill an intent, basically like a variable
-fullfillment: how the request is ocmpleted after the customer contact has provided all information required to
+fullfillment: how the request is completed after the customer contact has provided all information required to
             fullfill intent.  could be passed to lambda or return the information back to the client via response

 CHAT: